Ireland's Cost-of-Living Squeeze Just Got Worse

 A Core Research survey found that 52% of adults expect Ireland to enter recession in 2026, with 74% not expecting the cost of living to ease.
 One in five shoppers funded their Christmas spending through credit, according to the CCPC.

-Financial markets are now pricing in two to three ECB rate hikes in 2026 a dramatic reversal from late 2025, when cuts were the expectation.
+Financial markets are now pricing in two to three ECB rate hikes in 2026, a sharp reversal from late 2025, when cuts were the expectation.
 Investment bank Nomura estimates that if Brent crude stays near $100, the ECB will raise rates by 0.25% in both June and September.
 If things worsen and oil hits $150, three hikes totalling 0.75 points could follow.

 For Ireland's approximately 175,000 variable-rate mortgage holders, the impact would be felt quickly.
 The Irish Times reports that while major lenders have so far held off passing on increases, they may begin catching up within the next six months.

-The macro picture is grim.
+The macro picture is challenging.
 But at the household level, there are concrete steps worth taking.

 Track where your money goes.
 You can't cut what you can't see.
 Budgeting apps (like Cozzy) connect to your bank accounts and categorise your spending automatically.
 Most people who start tracking discover at least one subscription or recurring charge they'd forgotten about.